-Making the offerwhen home buying
+Making the offerwhen buying property

-Consider sale prices of similar houses in the neighbourhood for the past year, as well as the current market situation.
+Consider the sale prices of similar houses in the neighbourhood for the past year, as well as the current market situation.
 Your estate agent will assist you with this information and advise you to ensure you make the right choice.
 This will give you a good estimate of what you should expect to pay.

 Take into consideration maintenance in or around the building.

 Ask for building plans.
 If there have been extensions or alterations done, they should be on updated, approved building plans.
-If they are not up to date, insisted that they are updated by the seller!
+If they are not up to date, insist that they are updated by the seller!

-What should you do once you have made up your mind sign an offer to purchase with the seller?
+What should you do once you have made up your mind to sign an offer to purchase with the seller?